Gerard Davis

-Gerard Davis (born 25 September 1977) is a footballer who plays for New Zealand club Glenfield Rovers.
+Gerard Davis (born 25 September 1977) is a former footballer who played for New Zealand club Glenfield Rovers.

 The defender made his full New Zealand debut in a 3–1 win over Vanuatu on 21 June 2000, and went on to make 23 A-international appearances, his final appearance in a 0–3 loss to Iran on 12 October 2003.

 Davis was included in the New Zealand 2003 Confederations Cup squad, playing in all three group games.